EliFarrer/startup/Notes/javascript.md

 `console.log(message)` will print something out

+`console.log('${var}=${var})` is basically the python f-string version

+> Comments are the same as c++
+> good form uses a `;` at the end

+You can mix `+` (concatenation) and `+` (addition). concatenation will always be used if a string is involved.

 ## Functions
+Functions are first class objects which means they can be assigned to a variable.

 Functions are basically the same as python but with `{}` and the keyword `function`.
 You can use default parameters in the same way as python.

+> You can declare functions in functions.

-If you forget to pass in a paramater, depending on the type, you could get `NaN` for numbers, or `undefined` for strings.
+> If you forget to pass in a paramater, depending on the type, you could get `NaN` for numbers, or `undefined` for strings.
 If you add an extra parameter, it will not care about it.

-> Comments are the same as c++
-> good form uses a `;` at the end

 ## Where to use JS
 Codepen or the Inspector on Chrome under Console

 ### Lambda functions
+These are normally used so you can pass a function into another function.
 ```
-const add = functin (a,b=0) {
+const add = function (a,b=0) {
   return a + b;
 }